hu-macsy/lama_old/scai/doc/user/reference/solver.rst

    CG cgWithLogger( "CGSolver", logger );

-You can choose between five log level:
+You can choose between five log levels:

 - noLogging: no solver logging (same as used passing no LoggerPtr)